vinaynaidu/blog/_posts/2015-09-08-custom-slackbot-integration.markdown

 Another thing to note here: Heroku uses <a href="https://devcenter.heroku.com/articles/config-vars#setting-up-config-vars-for-a-deployed-application" target="_blank">environment variables</a> for configuration, so they'll have to be setup using heroku toolbelt.
 I'm using <a href="https://github.com/weavejester/environ" target="_blank">Environ</a>, a clojure library to read in my <a href="https://github.com/vinaynaidu/SpaceRain/blob/master/src/spacerain/config.clj#L32" target="_blank">Mashape key</a>

 That pretty much details the SpaceRain project and how I setup a custom Slack bot.
 Feel free to use the code, fork the repo, and/or submit pull requests.
+If you have any questions, you can always catch me at <a href="https://twitter.com/padfootprong" target="_blank">@padfootprong</a>